winee165/Loan-Case-Study/README.md

 ‘previous_application.csv‘ : Contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.

-‘columns_description.csv‘ : It contains is the data dictionary which describes the meaning of the variables.
+‘columns_description.csv‘ : It contains the data dictionary which describes the meaning of the variables.